ainomic/personal-blog-site/README.md

 1. Apply migrations: `python manage.py migrate`
 2. Run the development server: `python manage.py runserver`
 3. Access the website at `http://localhost:8000` in your web browser.

+## Usage

+1. Sign up for an account if you're a new user, or log in with your existing credentials.
+2. Navigate to the homepage to view a list of blog post titles.
+3. Click on a title to read the full blog post.